LOG_ARCHIVE_DEST_n Parameter Attributes

 - The

-value that a cascaded standby uses is the value that was set for theLOG_ARCHIVE_DEST_
+DELAYvalue that a cascaded standby uses is the value that was set for theLOG_ARCHIVE_DEST_nparameter on the primary that shipped the redo to the cascading standby.

 See Also:

-Oracle Database SQL Language Reference for more information about these ALTER DATABASE
+Oracle Database SQL Language Reference for more information about these ALTER DATABASE statements

 You can use the

-attribute to set up a configuration where multiple standby databases are maintained in varying degrees of synchronization with the primary database.
+DELAY attribute to set up a configuration where multiple standby databases are maintained in varying degrees of synchronization with the primary database.
 However, this protection incurs some overhead during failover, because it takes Redo Apply more time to apply all the redo up to the corruption point.

 For example, assume primary database A has standby databases B and C. Standby database B is set up as the disaster recovery database and therefore has no time lag.
 Standby database C is set up with a 2-hour delay, which is enough time to allow user errors to be discovered before they are propagated to the standby database.